convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/native-action-components/barcode-scanner.md

 Whenever cordova platform is not available, the value defined in mocking option is returned.<br/>
  Default mocked value are: <br/>
 <code>{format: 'QR_CODE', cancel: false, text: 'http://www.convertigo.com/'}</code>.<br/>
-For more information : <a href='https://github.com/phonegap/phonegap-plugin-barcodescanner' target='_blank'>BarcodeScanner plugin docs</a>.
+For more information : <a href='https://github.com/phonegap/phonegap-plugin-barcodescanner'>BarcodeScanner plugin docs</a>.

 Name | Description
 --- | ---